HSP 3U INTRO TO SOC, ANTHRO, PSYCH

 begin with Leakey TED Talk

-2. End Unit 2 - prepare for unit culminating "quest", wrap up any loose ends
+2. prepare for unit culminating "quest", wrap up any loose ends

 1. Unit 2 culminating "quest"